DhruvDh/ni/src/11_reactivity.md

----
-sidebar: auto
----
-# Reactivity
+# Why JavaScript needs to be Reactive

 Let's say that one fine afternoon we decide to create two variables `a` and `b`, both of which we set to `2`, and we make a third variable `c` which we decree should be equal to the sum of `a` and `b`.
 If we were doing all this in Javascript, what we write should end up looking like this -